sokudo/petFood/README.md

 Search dog and cat food ingredients.
 Also view calories, brands and urls.

-You could filer by brand, food name and ingredients.
+You could filter by brand, food name and ingredients.
-You could specify lists of included and excluded entities.
+You could specify lists of included and excluded things.
 Four files with pet food data are provided:

 - `dog.dry` has dry dog food data.